khorn7sk/helm-shell-ansible-module/README.md

 ## Optional flags

 - **tillerless** -> If set to "True" it will use tillerless plugin.
 Else, it will use helm with --tiller-connection-timeout 10.
-- **version****
-force** -> If set, will check against deployed version.
-If equal, will not change.
-If version > deployed, will deploy new version.
-If version < deployed, will rollback to the target version.
-If unset, will deploy the latest version.
 - **values** -> These values will be passed using --set helm flag
 - **values_file** -> Must be a path to a file with contents in yaml format.
 This will be passed using -f helm flag
 - **debug** -> Will run in debug mode
 - **force** -> Used to upgrade chart when chart version is the same
+- **version** -> If version > deployed, will deploy new version.
+If version < deployed, will rollback to the target version.
+If equal, will do nothing.
+If unset, will deploy the latest version.

 > Note the string when setting 'True' or 'False', it is to avoid issues with ansible is converting the boolean